tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 Now we're ready to start putting code into these newly created files within the js-tutorial directory.
 Open up the js-tutorial folder in your preferred editor and navigate into the `index.html` file (it will be blank).
 I suggest using the [html5-boilerplate](https://marketplace.visualstudio.com/items?itemName=sidthesloth.html5-boilerplate) VS Code plugin as I will be using it to generate a template of HTML boilerplate code.
 But getting familiar with typing out the basic markup for an `.html` page by hand is great practice.

-Inside the `index.html` file, entering `html5-boilerplate` with the specified plugin installed will provide you with the following:
+Inside the `index.html` file, include the following HTML.

 {% filename "index.html" %}